henry40408/alpine-ssh/README.md

 $ ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null root@localhost
 ```

-So host key would not be checked and host would not be memorized, which change
+Thus host key and hostname would not be saved, since the key is changed every
-every time the container is created.
+time the container is created.

 ## License